On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Trajectory of

 \subsection{When $b\in(0,\infty)$}

-The numerical simulations for a HHP that is characterized with parameters $l$, $b$ and $M$, show that the multifractal behavior in $\X(0,t)$ repeats periodically with a certain counterclockwise rotation and a translation along the $z$-axis.
+The numerical simulations for a HHP that is characterized with parameters $l$, $b$ and $M$, show that the multifractal behaviour in $\X(0,t)$ repeats periodically with a certain counterclockwise rotation and a translation along the $z$-axis.
 As before, thanks to the Galilean shift $s_{pq} = l \theta_0 p / (\pi q)$, by choosing $\theta_0= \pi c /d $, $\gcd(c,d)=1$, the periodicity in space and time can be recovered.
 In other words, for $\tcd$ as in \eqref{eq:Tfcd} with $T_f=l^2/2\pi$, if we define

-then we notice that $R(t)$ and $\tilde X_3(t)$ are $\tcd$-periodic as shown in Figures \ref{fig:M96-Rt-nu}, \ref{fig:M96-XM3} for the parameters $M=96$, $l=0.2$, $\theta_0=\pi/4$, $N/M=2^{10}$, $t\in[0,\tcd]$.
-Moreover, $\nu(t)$ has a multifractal pattern increasing linearly with $t$ in the same interval.
-The fingerprint plots of these periodic curves show that the dominating points belong to the set $\Acd$ in \eqref{eq:Acd}; consequently, $\tilde X_3(t)$ can be compared with the imaginary part of $\phi_{c,d}$ in \eqref{eq:phi_cd} as shown in Figure \ref{fig:M96-XM3}.
+then for parameters $M=96$, $l=0.2$, $\theta_0=\pi/4$, $N/M=2^{10}$, $t\in[0,\tcd]$, we notice that $R(t)$ plotted on the left-hand side of Figure \ref{fig:M96-Rt-nu} and $\tilde X_3(t)$ on the top left-hand side of Figure \ref{fig:M96-XM3} are $\tcd$-periodic.
+Furthermore, as in the case of a CHP, $\nu(t)$ has a multifractal structure with a linear behaviour in $t$ with a slope equal to $3.8068\ldots$, plotted in the center of Figure \ref{fig:M96-Rt-nu}, and on the right-hand side is $\tilde \nu(t)$, i.e., $\nu(t)$ without the linear part.
+The fingerprint plots of these periodic curves show that the dominating points belong to the set $\Acd$ in \eqref{eq:Acd}; consequently, up to a scaling, $\tilde{\nu}(t)$ and $\tilde X_3(t)$ can be compared with the imaginary part of $\phi_{c,d}$ in \eqref{eq:phi_cd}, see Figure \ref{fig:M96-XM3}.